The next School Census collection day is October 5, 2017.

 For multi language resources follow the ABC Schools Campaign for template letters.
 We can all work together to stop the collection of children’s nationality and country of birth information in schools.
 You can tell your school and parents about the school census, that it is optional and that they can decline or retract data submissions.
 Then tell your friends and family.
 And ask your MP for support.
-If you’re not sure who that is, you can find out here and here for the Lords.
+If you’re not sure who that is, you can find out here for MPs and here for the Lords.
 You can continue to send us your issues and questions as you have done in 2016.

 Schools must ensure that parents and pupils are told the new data is optional, and has no effect on funding or any sanction for the school.
 Parents and pupils can choose not to provide the data, using ‘refused’ or ‘not yet obtained’ when asked for the new information.
 [Guide p65]

 If you already submitted data or it may have been sent by the school without asking you, you can ask for it to be removed.
 You can see the Against Borders for Children Campaign for resources and templates or download our sample text below to object.
 New entries of ‘not yet obtained’ or ‘refused’ will overwrite data submitted in autumn, according to Lord Nash in a statement made in the House of Lords on November 24, 2016.
 Just ask your school to make the changes.
 For full background of events see the tab “School Census Timeline” above.

 We suggest using a template to opt out of the new census items and keep a copy. [download: sample text and letter]

 - Post this link to Facebook or Twitter so your friends can help too